Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Pendulum Waves.md

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

-**Mitigation**: Encourage people not to stick their fingers in the washers lest they get stuck
+**Mitigation**: Encourage people not to stick their fingers in the washers lest they get stuck.
+In case of injury, contact a first aider.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3